-You will enjoy the freshness and smooth, creamy texture of my classic No Churn Vanilla Ice Cream.
+You will enjoy the freshness and smooth, creamy texture of my classic No-Churn Vanilla Ice Cream.
 There is something special about homemade ice cream; it tastes so much better than store bought varieties and it is very easy to make.
+Made with just four ingredients.

-Whilst I’m yet to meet an ice cream that I don’t like, there is a special place in my heart for Vanilla Ice Cream.
-For a start, it is a great accompaniment to many desserts or can be topped with sauces such as my Easy Blueberry Sauce or Easy Strawberry Sauce.
+- A classic Vanilla Ice Cream is a great accompaniment to many cakes or desserts or can be simply topped with sauces such as my Blueberry Sauce, Strawberry Sauce or Toffee Sauce.

-As well, you will have the satisfaction of knowing exactly what it contains.
-When it comes to store bought, there are many additives which help preserve the ice cream and keep its creamy texture.
-If you’re like me, you will prefer to consume ice cream with natural ingredients.
-This ice cream is also naturally gluten-free.
+- As well, you will have the satisfaction of knowing exactly what it contains.
+When it comes to store bought, there are often many additives which help preserve the ice cream and keep its creamy texture.

-I love the convenience of this recipe which contains just 4 ingredients and does not require an ice cream maker.
+- I love the convenience of this recipe which contains just four ingredients and does not require an ice cream maker.
 There is nothing lacking in the texture which is deliciously smooth and creamy.

 Please see the recipe card further along in the post for exact quantities of ingredients and the full method.

-Vanilla bean paste/vanilla extract – I like to use vanilla bean paste as it includes the seeds of the vanilla bean pod.
+- Vanilla bean paste/vanilla extract – I like to use vanilla bean paste that includes the seeds of the vanilla bean pod.
 Alternatively, you can use good quality vanilla extract; just ensure that it is naturally produced from the vanilla bean and not synthetically flavoured.

 Meanwhile, combine egg yolks and caster/superfine sugar in the heatproof bowl.
 Using a whisk or hand-held electric beaters, whisk them together until they are light, fluffy and lemon-coloured.